alecfc/MLOps_Databricks_wine/README.md

 10. In the Configuration Pane, choose the right ML problem, data, columns and prediction target.
 11. Go to advanced and put the Evaluation Metric on Mean-Absolute Error. **Also make sure to set the timeout at 10 minutes.** Finally, start the experiment!
 12. Answer the second question
 13. After 2-3 minutes, a button to view the data exploration notebook should appear.
-Click on it and explore the data using the auto=generated notebook and answer question 3 and 4.
+Click on it and explore the data using the auto-generated notebook and answer question 3, 4 and 5.
-14.
-15.
+14. Wait until the experiment has finished and view and register the best performing model in MLFLow with a new model name.
+15. The model should have a Source notebook.
+Click on this notebook to view how the model is trained.
+16. Answer questions 6 and 7>
+17. Now let's test put our model to the test.
+In order to do this, you need to put the model into the Staging stage.
+Go to Models -> your model name -> Version 1.
+Finally click on Stage and Transition to Staging
+18. Now click on Use model for inference.
+Select Batch inference and choose the test table as test data and run your test.
+19. In the newly opened notebook, run all cells and look at the output dataframe in the last cell.
+How are the predictions of your model compared to the actual price?
+When is there a large difference and why?
+20.